Feel Good. Save a Life. Marrow Program

 How Do I Hold a Marrow Registry Drive?

 Whether you represent a large corporation or a small church, an urban community center or a rural town, patients need you.
-Contact us and rally your group to join us in giving patients hope for health.
+Contact us and we will walk you through the process of organizing your drive.

 How Do I Volunteer?

 Many hands are needed to help organize marrow registry drives and spread the word about this unique way to save a life.
-Contact us and join the volunteers giving time to support marrow registry events.
+Contact us and we will provide a list of dates and times where volunteers like you are needed.

 How Can I Financially Contribute?

-Most opportunities to register are offered at no charge.
-However, the cost is approximately $100 for each person registered.
+There is no charge to join the marrow registry.
+However, the cost to OBI is approximately $100 for each person registered.
 Our ability to enlist even more life-saving donors is limited without contributions from individuals and organizations.
 Please consider making a tax deductible contribution to Oklahoma Blood Institute to help with costs.

 To register or schedule a registry event, volunteer or make a financial contribution, contact the marrow registry coordinator at 405-297-5593.

 Pictured are Branden Linton, 17, and Camden Looper, 6.
 Branden battled leukemia as a young teenager.
-A family member was a match for a successful marrow transplant for Branden.
+He is alive thanks to a marrow transplant.
 Camden had a two-year battle with leukemia in the first years of his life.
 He received a marrow transplant from a matched donor registered through Be The Match®, administered by Oklahoma Blood Institute.